Tully, Queensland: History

 Dyirbal (also known as Djirbal) is a language of Far North Queensland, particularly the area around Tully and Tully River Catchment extending to the Atherton Tablelands.
 The Dyirbal language region includes the landscape within the local government boundaries of Cassowary Coast Regional Council and Tablelands Regional Council.

 The Tully River area was slowly settled once Cardwell, to the south, was established.
 The river was renamed in 1872 in honour of William Alcock Tully, then under-secretary for public lands and chief commissioner of crown lands in Queensland and later Surveyor General of Queensland.
 The first settlers were the nephews of James Tyson, who raised beef cattle.
 It was not until the government constructed a sugar mill in 1925 that the town began to develop.

 Banyan Provisional School opened on 30 June 1924.
 In 1925, it became Tully State School.
 When erected in 1924, it was known as Banyan Provisional and has since gone through a number of name changes: Tully Provisional (1925); Tully State School (1926); Tully State Rural School (1934); Tully State Rural and High School (1951); and reverted to Tully State School in 1964.
-The school's current motto is "Work well and succeed".

 Augustinian priests based in Innisfail began to conduct Roman Catholic services in Tully in 1926.
 Vicar Apostolic of Cooktown John Heavey laid the foundation stone for a church dedicated to St Clare of Montefalco in May 1926.
 St Clare's Catholic School was established in 1928 by the Sisters of the Good Samaritan.
 A separate Tully Parish of the Roman Catholic Vicariate Apostolic of Cooktown, now the Roman Catholic Diocese of Cairns, was established in 1935.

 Tully was originally within the Cardwell Division, which became the Shire of Cardwell in 1903.
 The first headquarters for the division/shire were in older town of Cardwell.
 In 1929, the decision was taken to relocate the shire council's headquarters to the newer but more populous town of Tully.
 The first council meeting held in Tully was in June 1929.
 A new shire chambers was built in 1930 on the south-east corner of Bryant and Morris Streets.

+In December 1924, Tully was connected to both Townsville and Innisfail by the North Coast railway line.

 Tully State High School opened on 28 January 1964.
 During Cyclone Yasi in 2011, B Block was completely destroyed and G Block was damaged.
 Both have since been rebuilt.

 Tully remained the administrative centre for the Shire of Cardwell, until the shire was amalgamated into the Cassowary Coast Region in 2008.
 The regional council has its headquarters in Innisfail.

 In 2019, Tully became the inaugural winner of a Loud Shirt Day competition to find Queensland's Loudest Town.
 Inspired by a local story, and facing strong competition from other regional Queensland towns, members of the community rallied together to raise $13,410 to support services provided to young people with hearing loss.